 There is a mixture across the country of constabulary staff and Authorised Officers (AOs) working in custody.
 The Authority has identified that AOs provide a better level of service and care for detainees as they build up higher levels of knowledge and greater familiarity with custody policy, practice and procedure.
 Generally, there needs to be better inductions for all custody staff, with an accompanying desk file.
 In some custody units the fact that staff have dual custody and watchhouse duties impact on their ability to provide the appropriate level of care and welfare for detainees.

-Custody Unit Governance
+Custody unit governance

 There needs to be consistent internal auditing of custody records to ensure standards in custody are maintained.